 The discourse around this particular job is a manifestation of broader themes of class privilege, classism and ableism in our profession.

 The CIA offers highly-compensated jobs with good benefits in a field where people are hurting for both.
 People think it’s okay to try to censor information about these jobs because of the pernicious class privilege in our field.
-I don’t think it’s okay for librarians to censor information from people who have paid their own money to go to ALA because they want to find a better job.
+I don’t think it’s okay for librarians to censor information from people who have spent their own money to go to ALA because they want to find a better job.

 I can’t help but notice how many academic librarians signed that open letter.
 Your perspective on ALA is different if someone else is paying for you to be there.